foxtbirdy/Mini_Apps/ROT13 App/Readme.md

 ### About Project
 The ROT13 app is a GUI implementation of the original ROT13 encryption.
 This program is created by using the PyQT5 module on python with CSS styling!

-I created this program because I got bored with the terminal and decided to host my programs with a app kind of a interface.
+I created this program because I got bored with the terminal and decided to host my programs with an "app" kind of a interface.
 That is why I created this program.
 The designs and app interface is done by me while the encryption algorithm is done by Sam Allen. </br>
 You can find the encryption code [here](https://www.dotnetperls.com/rot13-python) :)

 ### Project Overview and Demo